-Storm Control Config
+> Storm Control Config

 Select: Select the desired port for Storm Control configuration.
-It is
+It is port.
+The packet traffic exceeding the bandwidth will be discarded.
+Select Disable to disable the broadcast control function for the port.

 Broadcast Rate: Select the bandwidth for receiving broadcast packets on the port.
 The packet traffic exceeding the bandwidth will be discarded.
-Select Disable to disable the broadcast control function for the

-Multicast Rate: Select the bandwidth for receiving multicast packets on the port.

-The packet traffic exceeding the bandwidth will be discarded.
 Select Disable to disable the multicast control function for the port.

+Multicast Rate: Select the bandwidth for receiving multicast packets on the packet traffic exceeding the bandwidth will be discarded.
+Select Disable to disable the UL-Frame control function for the port.

 UL-Frame Rate: Select the bandwidth for receiving UL-Frame on the port.
-The packet traffic exceeding the bandwidth will be discarded.
-Select
+The